genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 ## Login set-up

 :::info
-If you build a project upon one of the Genesis seed apps, then the `Login` micro front-end will already be set-up for you.
+If you build a project upon one of the Genesis seed apps, then the `Login` micro front-end will already be set up for you.
 :::

 To enable this micro front-end in your application, follow the steps below.

 - Add `@genesislcap/foundation-login` as a dependency in your **package.json** file.
-Whenever you change the dependencies of your project, always you run the `$ npm run bootstrap` command again.
+- Whenever you change the dependencies of your project, always run the `$ npm run bootstrap` command again.

 You can see more information on the [package.json basics](https://docs.genesis.global/secure/web/micro-front-ends/foundation-login/) page.

 ```javascript
 {